-- I. Introduction, context and overview: global climate and environmental politics and the EU - Session 1: General introduction and introduction to global climate and environmental politics - Session 2: The EU as an actor in global climate and environmental politics - II.
-EU external climate and environmental policy strategies beyond sectoral diplomacy - Session 3: EU external climate and environmental policy strategies: Regional and mainstreaming approaches - III.
-EU sectoral diplomacy and global climate politics - Session 4: EU sectoral diplomacy and global climate politics: The basics - Session 5: EU sectoral diplomacy and global climate politics: The EU and the United Nations climate change regime and beyond - Session 6: EU sectoral diplomacy and global climate politics: The EU at the Paris summit and at COPs 22 to 27 - Session 7: EU sectoral diplomacy and global climate politics: Key actors in global climate politics and the EU's bilateral climate diplomacy before and after the Paris summit; the future of EU climate diplomacy - IV.
-EU sectoral diplomacy and global environmental politics - Session 8: The EU and the transboundary movement of hazardous substances - Session 9: The EU and global biodiversity and biosafety politics - Session 10: The EU and other global environmental challenges
+- 1. Introduction: decentring the EU global climate and environmental politics - Session 1: General introduction and introduction to global climate and environmental politics - II.
+The EU as an actor in global climate and environmental politics: internal bases and external strategies - Session 2: The EU as an actor in global climate and environmental politics - III.
+EU sectoral diplomacy and global climate politics - Session 3: EU sectoral diplomacy and global climate politics: The basics - Session 4: EU sectoral diplomacy and global climate politics: The EU and the United Nations climate change regime and beyond - Session 5: EU sectoral diplomacy and global climate politics: The EU at the Paris summit and at COPs 22 to 28 - Session 6: EU sectoral diplomacy and global climate politics: Key actors in global climate politics and the EU's bilateral climate diplomacy before and after the Paris summit; the future of EU climate diplomacy

+IV.
+EU sectoral diplomacy and global environmental politics

+Session 7: The EU and the transboundary movement of hazardous substances

+Session 8: The EU and global biodiversity and biosafety politics